3ZadeSSG/HelloAndroid/README.md

-This app is part of Udacity Android Basics lesson -Building Layouts.
-This contains only single screen activity that shows information about Udacity.
+This app implements the basics of drawing XML layouts in android.

 Properties are following:-
 1) Root Layout is LinearLayout, and the orentiation has been set to vertical.